7. Multidimensional numeric data at a glance#

 ## [ 62. , 144.7, 32.5, 34.2, 29.8, 106.7, 84.8]])

-This is an extended version of the National Health and Nutrition Examination Survey (NHANES), where the consecutive columns give the following body measurements of adult females:
+It is an excerpt from the National Health and Nutrition Examination Survey (NHANES), where the consecutive columns give seven body measurements of adult females:

 body_columns = np.array([